Posted on: March 12, 2019

-Over the next few days, private schools will notify families about their admissions decisions.
-I’ve worked with hundreds of families through this process and am no longer surprised by the immense importance parents put on the outcomes.
-For some, they truly believe whether or not their student “gets in” to their first-choice private school will forever change the course of their children’s lives.
+Soon, private high schools will send out their admissions decisions.
+I’ve helped hundreds of families through this process, and I am no longer surprised by the immense significance families often place on the outcomes of these decisions.
+Some truly believe that whether or not their student “gets in” to their first-choice private school will forever change the course of their children’s lives.
 Several families have shared recently that they believe the high school placement is a more important milestone than which college their child attends.
 (I’m waiting a few years to see if they still feel that way when college admissions roll around.)

-A denial means that the applicant was not qualified for admissions or something got in the way that makes it impossible for the admissions office to admit or even waitlist.
-Know that private school admissions is a lot more arbitrary than people realize.
-For example, an admissions officer at a very selective and prestigious local private school told me that they admitted a student based on his family’s ability to carpool with another currently enrolled student’s.
+A denial means that an applicant was not qualified for admissions to that particular school or that another factor made it impossible for the admissions office to admit or waitlist that student.
+Private school admissions are much more arbitrary than people realize.
+For example, an admissions officer at a very selective and prestigious local private school once told me that his school admitted a student based on his family’s ability to carpool with the family of another currently enrolled student.
 That was the deciding factor!
 Is it fair?
 Probably not, but there really isn’t any way to control for that.
-Take a look at your other options and, of course, your local public school.
+Take a look at your other options, including, of course, your local public school.

-Congrats – open a bottle of sparkling grape juice and celebrate.
-Next step is to finish out the academic year strong, making use of the upcoming tips in our Rising Freshman Tip Sheets and getting a plan in place for freshman year.
-We’ll want students to put good habits in place now to feel confident and strongly positioned later.
+Congrats – it’s time to celebrate!
+Your next step is to finish out the current academic year strongly, making use of the resources in our Navigations tip sheets, and getting a plan in place for freshman year.
+We’ll want students to put good habits in place now, so they can feel confident and strongly positioned later.

-In any case, we’re here to help, whether that be choosing the right school or responding to a waitlist offer.
-Remember, it’s not where the student attends that sets him or her up for success.
-It’s how .
-No matter where they go, creating a plan to fully embrace all that’s available to your student will be an important next step.
+In any case, we’re here to help, whether you’re looking for the right school or responding to a waitlist offer.
+Remember, it’s not where the student attends that sets them up for success.
+It’s how.
+No matter where a student goes, creating a plan to fully embrace all that’s available to them will be an important next step for everyone.

 Updated February 15, 2022.
 Jeff Knox contributed to an earlier version of this blog.